aidarwin/aws_croc_captures_to_datalake/README.md

 ### File Maintenance

 To improve query speed, Delta Lake supports the ability to optimise the layout of data in storage.
 There are various ways to optimize the layout outlined here.

+  a.
+Compaction
+  b.
+Z Ordering
+  c.
+Multi-File Checkpointing
+  d.
+Remove files no longer referenced by Delta Lake
+  e.
+Disable Spark Caching

+See Notebooks folder for :
+  y.
+1 Notebook for each of the above 5 below maintenance scripts

 #### Compaction - Delta Lake can improve the speed of read queries from a table by coalescing small files into larger ones.